Muhtasim-Rasheed/crust-engine/docs/project-setup.md

                 - `file`: The path to the sound file.
 Can only be a `.wav` file.
         - `x`: The x-coordinate of the sprite.
 Center is 0, left is negative, right is positive.
         - `y`: The y-coordinate of the sprite.
 Center is 0, up is negative, down is positive.
         - `w`: The width of the sprite in pixels.
-Defaults to 100.
         - `h`: The height of the sprite in pixels.
-Defaults to 100.

-The keys `debug_options` and `[sprites.sounds]` are optional.
-If they are not present, the default values will be used.
+        - `visible`: Whether the sprite is visible.
+Defaults to `true`.
+If set to `false`, the sprite will not be rendered on the stage.
+        - `layer`: The layer of the sprite.
+Defaults to `0`.
+A higher value means the sprite will be rendered on top of sprites with a lower layer value.
+Also effects the order of the sprite in the sprite list after the first frame.
+        - `direction`: The rotation of the sprite in degrees.
+Defaults to `0`.
+A positive value rotates the sprite clockwise, a negative value rotates it counter-clockwise.

 ## Recommended Project Structure